 Do you know whether your customers are satisfied with your website and services?
 Even at its best, guessing is not a smart move to have a website with a better user experience.

 Esteban Kolsky, the founder of ThinkJar, conducted a customer experience survey, and it is indicated in his findings that;

 Only 1 out of 26 unhappy customers complain.
-The rest just leaves without complaining.
+The rest leaves without complaining.
 The silence or the absence of feedback is not necessarily a sign of satisfaction.
 On the contrary, it is your true enemy.

-Let me show you how to add user-friendly popup surveys on your website with Popupsmart to collect customer feedback.
+Let me show you how to add a popup survey on your website with Popupsmart to collect customer feedback.

 If you haven't already, register to Popupsmart for free.
-Sign in to the dashboard and click on "Create a New Popup."
-Then, select a ready-made popup template.
-Choose your popup type, such as sidebar, full-screen, and floating bar.
+Sign in to the dashboard and click on "New Campaign."

 a.
 Yes/No Questions